cgwire/kitsu/admin-modules/README.md

 Admin Modules enables you to customize your own environment of production by defining our own types of tasks, other status or assets and to list actions to be called on Kitsu events.

 ## Task Type
-Task Types correspond to the different steps of your production pipeline.
-There are common to all production currently open in Kitsu.
+Task Types correspond to the different steps of your production pipelines.
+There are common to all productions currently open in Kitsu.
-A click on + Add Task Type button, displays this dialog box :
+A click on <code class="highlighter-rouge">+ Add Task Type button</code>, displays this dialog box :

 ![Image of AddTaskType](https://kitsu.cg-wire.com/img/CGW_AddTaskType.png)